UK police charge suspect with murder of MP David Amess | DW | 21.10.2021

 British prosecutors said Thursday they had authorized police to charge a 25-year-old suspect with the murder of lawmaker David Amess.

-The British member of Parliament was stabbed to death last Friday during a constituency meeting at a church in Essex.
+The British member of Parliament was stabbed to death last Friday during a constituency meeting at a church in the southeastern county of Essex.

 Police had arrested the suspect and declared the attack a "terrorist incident."